johnpuddephatt/turveyworld/src/pages/yoga.md

 Please note all these classes are now  'LIVE STREAMED' Please check Yoga Space timetable for times.

-* Flow: Last Sunday of each month  4.00pm to 5.15pm
+* Flow: Last Sunday of each month  4.00pm to 5.00pm
-* Hatha: Monday 5.30-6.30pm
+* Hatha: (Online only) 5.30-6.30pm
 * Hatha: Wednesday 10-11 am
-* Restorative: last Friday of the month, 7pm to 8.15pm
+* Restorative: Twice a month on Fridays: 7pm to 8.15pm
-* Yin: 2nd and 4th Sunday of the month, 5.30pm to 6.45pm
+* Yin:  Sundays 5.30pm to 6.45pm

-Sign up online at [www.theyogaspace.co.uk](www.theyogaspace.co.uk)
+Sign up online at [www.theyogaspace.co.uk]([www.theyogaspace.co.uk](www.theyogaspace.co.uk))

 Or you can drop in.
 No need to sign up, come when you can.